eBUS/ttyebus/README.md

     > sudo apt-get install raspberrypi-kernel-headers

     The header files should now recede in /usr/src/linux-headers-xxxxx.
 You may want to cross-check your kernel version by typing "uname -r".
-* Download the latest release package from the repository to your working directory.
+* Download the latest ttyebus release package from the repository to your working directory.
     > cd ~
     > git clone https://github.com/ebus/ttyebus.git